ruby-next/ruby-next/README.md

 If you want to opt-out from loading Data backport, you must set the `RUBY_NEXT_DISABLE_DATA` env variable to `true`.

+#### Known limitations

+Currently, passing Hash as a last positional argument to `Data.new` is not supported in Ruby <3.0 (due to the difference in keyword arguments handling).
+We recommend always using keyword arguments when initializing Data objects.

 ## Transpiling

 Ruby Next allows you to transpile\* edge Ruby syntax to older versions.